CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 <span class="description">
-This is the interface for handling requests for [App Components](https://developers.asana.com/docs/app-components-overview).
+This is the interface for handling requests for [app components](https://developers.asana.com/docs/overview-of-app-components).
 This reference is generated from an [OpenAPI spec] (https://raw.githubusercontent.com/Asana/developer-docs/master/defs/app_components_oas.yaml).
 </span>

 Base URLs: